Robust heavy-tailed versions of generalized linear models with applications in actuarial science: Abstract

 \section{Abstract}

 Generalized linear models (GLMs) form one of the most popular classes of models in statistics.
-The gamma variant is used, for instance, in actuarial science for the modelling of claim amount in insurance.
+The gamma variant is used, for instance, in actuarial science for the modelling of claim amounts in insurance.
 A flaw of GLMs is that they are not robust against outliers (i.e., against erroneous or extreme data points).
-A difference in trends in the bulk of the data and the outliers thus yields skewed inference and prediction. \cite{cantoni2001robust} proposed a robust frequentist approach which is now the most commonly applied.
-It consists in an estimator which is derived from a modification of the derivative of the log-likelihood.
-We propose an approach which is modelling-based and thus fundamentally different.
+A difference in trends in the bulk of the data and the outliers thus yields skewed inference and predictions.
+To address this problem, robust methods have been introduced.
+The most commonly applied robust method is frequentist and consists in an estimator which is derived from a modification of the derivative of the log-likelihood.
+We propose an alternative approach which is modelling-based and thus fundamentally different.
 It allows for an understanding and interpretation of the modelling, and it can be applied for both frequentist and Bayesian statistical analyses.
-We show that the approach possesses appealing theoretical and empirical properties.
-In particular, we show through a simulation study that it offers an advantage in terms of estimation performance.
+The approach possesses appealing theoretical and empirical properties.